Palestinian Educational Environment

 Reality and Challenges

 Despite the Israeli occupation and restrictions on movement and resources, higher education in Palestine has remained a cornerstone of resilience and capacity building.
-Since the Nakba, Palestine has graduated thousands of academics and established an advanced educational system despite the lack of independence.
-With more than 50 educational institutions receiving 210,000 students annually, the academic journey still faces major challenges, most notably Israeli restrictions, the arrest of students and academics, and the destruction of infrastructure, leading to shortages in vital cadres and specializations, especially amid the ongoing humanitarian catastrophe in Gaza since October 2023.
+Since the Nakba, Palestine has graduated thousands of academics and established an advanced educational system even without full independence.
+Today, more than 50 educational institutions serve over 210,000 students each year.
+Yet the academic journey continues to face serious challenges — including Israeli restrictions, the arrest of students and academics, and the destruction of infrastructure.
+These obstacles have created shortages in essential cadres and specializations, a crisis made even more acute by the ongoing humanitarian catastrophe in Gaza since October 2023.

-Higher education in Palestine is a tool of resilience in the face of occupation.
-Around 47% of Palestinian youth are enrolled in universities, yet movement restrictions, security barriers, and economic hardship continue to hinder equal access.
-Illiteracy has dropped to just 3.2%, one of the lowest rates in the region, thanks to national efforts and community initiatives.
-However, many students still struggle to afford tuition, especially in Gaza where poverty exceeds 65%.
-Repeated wars, electricity and internet cuts, and displacement have denied tens of thousands of children their right to education.
+Higher education in Palestine serves as a vital tool of resilience in the face of occupation.
+Nearly 47% of Palestinian youth are enrolled in universities, yet movement restrictions, security barriers, and economic hardship continue to block equal access for many.
+Illiteracy has fallen to just 3.2%—one of the lowest rates in the region—thanks to sustained national efforts and strong community initiatives.
+Despite this progress, many students still struggle to afford tuition, particularly in Gaza, where poverty exceeds 65%.
+Repeated wars, electricity and internet outages, and forced displacement have deprived tens of thousands of children of their fundamental right to education.

 Illiteracy

-The illiteracy rate in Palestine is considered a notable national achievement under occupation.
-According to 2024 data from the Palestinian Central Bureau of Statistics, the illiteracy rate among Palestinians is around 3.2%, one of the lowest in the Arab region.
+The illiteracy rate in Palestine is considered a notable national achievement despite the ongoing occupation.
+According to 2024 data from the Palestinian Central Bureau of Statistics, the illiteracy rate among Palestinians is stand at approximately 3.2%, one of the lowest in the Arab region.
 Continuous educational programs implemented across all Palestinian areas, alongside community initiatives, have played a significant role in reducing this rate.
-These programs target all age groups, especially older individuals who were previously deprived of education.
-However, vulnerable groups—particularly in Gaza—remain at risk of falling back into illiteracy due to poverty, forced displacement, or repeated Israeli attacks, which negatively affect their educational and professional future.
+These programs target all age groups, with special focus on older individuals who were previously deprived of education.
+However, vulnerable groups—particularly in Gaza—remain at risk of falling back into illiteracy due to poverty, forced displacement, and repeated Israeli attacks, all of which severely impact their educational and professional future.

 Specializations Needed by Palestinian Society

-Palestinian society faces a shortage of basic digital skills, with 70% of youth lacking these skills in 2024, limiting sustainable job opportunities.
-There is an urgent need for specializations such as cybersecurity, renewable energy, and crisis management to meet market demands and foster development in the complex Palestinian context.
+In 2024, Palestinian society faces a shortage of basic digital skills, with 70% of youth lacking these essential abilities, which restricts their chance for sustainable employment.
+Therefore, urgent investment in fields such as cybersecurity, renewable energy, and crisis management is needed to meet labor market demands and support development within the complex Palestinian context.

 The Impact of Economic Conditions on Education in Palestine

-Education in Palestine faces a complex crisis due to occupation, blockade, and political division.
-These challenges have severely limited financial resources and increased poverty and unemployment, particularly in Gaza.
-For many families, the costs of university education, books, and transportation have become unaffordable, forcing students to freeze or abandon their studies.
-Educational institutions are also struggling to maintain services and develop academic programs under ongoing financial strain.
-Altogether, these factors jeopardize the continuity and quality of education in Palestine.
+Education in Palestine is currently facing a multifaceted crisis driven by the occupation blockade and political division.
+These challenges have severely constrained financial resources and exacerbated poverty and unemployment, especially in Gaza.
+For many families, the costs associated with university education—including tuition, books, and transportation—have become unaffordable, forcing numerous students to pause or abandon their studies.
+Meanwhile, educational institutions are struggling to maintain services and develop academic programs amid ongoing financial strain.
+Together, these challenges threaten the continuity and quality of education in Palestine.

 Repeated Arrests

 Repeated arrests remain one of the most serious challenges to the educational journey of Palestinian students.
 Since October 2023, over 12,100 arrests have been recorded in the West Bank and Jerusalem — including 795 children, over 440 women, and 141 wounded individuals.
-The widespread nature of these arrests causes prolonged disruptions for students, forcing them to miss school and university for extended periods, which delays their academic progress.
-The situation becomes even more severe when arrests happen during exam periods, depriving students of key academic milestones.
+The widespread nature of these arrests causes prolonged disruptions for students, forcing them to miss school and university for extended periods, and delaying their academic progress.
+The impact is particularly severe when arrests happen during exam periods, depriving students of key academic milestones.
 The psychological pressure resulting from arrests significantly impacts students' ability to focus and engage within the educational environment — making this phenomenon a real threat to the stability of education in Palestine.

 Targeting students and faculty

-Over 12,800 students were killed in Gaza, with more than 20,000 injured, along with 760 teachers and educational staff.
-Universities and schools were heavily bombed, damaging over 1,800 educational facilities.
-In the West Bank, hundreds of students and faculty were arrested, and over 2,200 education-related violations were recorded, depriving more than 800,000 students of safe access to education.
+In Gaza, over 12,800 students have been killed and more than 20,000 injured, alongside 760 teachers and educational staff.
+Universities and schools have been heavily bombed, resulting in damage to over 1,800 educational facilities.
+Meanwhile, in the West Bank, hundreds of students and faculty have been arrested, and more than 2,200 education-related violations have been recorded.
+These violations have deprived over 800,000 students of safe access to education.

 Destruction of Educational Infrastructure

-In 2024, Israeli attacks led to the destruction of over 800 educational institutions, with 137 fully destroyed and 357 partially damaged.
-All Gaza universities were targeted, including 51 university buildings and 57 schools completely demolished.
-Vocational centers, 7 other universities, and refugee education facilities were also hit — leaving over 350,000 students without access to education.
-UN reports confirm the destruction was mostly due to direct military targeting.
+In 2024, Israeli attacks resulted in the destruction of over 800 educational institutions, including 137 that were completely destroyed and 357 partially damaged.
+All universities in Gaza were targeted, with 51 university buildings and 57 schools completely demolished.
+Vocational centers, seven additional universities, and refugee education facilities were also hit, leaving over 350,000 students without access to education.
+UN reports confirm that the destruction was largely the result of direct military targeting.

 Suspension of Schooling and Denial of Education

-More than 700,000 students in Gaza were cut off from education, with 563 schools shut down — 288 of them heavily damaged.
-Around 39,000 students were unable to take their final exams, and university studies have been suspended since October 7, 2023.
-Over 70% of children are estimated to need psychological support due to trauma, while most lack access to remote or digital learning.
-The crisis has had lasting effects on mental health and academic progress.
+More than 700,000 students in Gaza have been cut off from education, with 563 schools closed—288 of which suffered heavy damage.
+Approximately 39,000 students were unable to sit for their final exams, and university studies have been suspended since October 7, 2023.
+Over 70% of children are estimated to require psychological support due to trauma, yet most lack access to remote or digital learning.
+This crisis has had profound and lasting effects on both mental health and academic progress.

 Assassination of Palestinian Academics

-During the recent war, a large number of Palestinian academics, professors, and university leaders were assassinated.
-Here is a sample of the martyrs and their positions:
+During the recent war, Israeli forces assassinated a large and significant number of Palestinian academics, professors, and university leaders.
+Below is a sample of the martyrs along with their respective positions:

 Dr. Mikhail Nofal | President of the Islamic Society in Gaza |